 Christian’s Six-Year Sentence Upheld in Egypt

-A judge in Upper Egypt has upheld a six-year prison sentence for Makarem Diab, a Coptic Christian wrongly convicted of “blasphemy” against Islam and inciting sectarian strife.
+A judge in Upper Egypt has upheld a six-year prison sentence for Makarem Diab, a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christian wrongly convicted of “blasphemy” against Islam and inciting sectarian strife.

 In his April 5th judgment, the judge in Assuit refused to strike down a February 29 sentence delivered to Makarem Diab, 49.
 The charges stem from an argument that Diab had in February with Abd Al Hameed, a fellow employee at Deer Al Gabrawy Prep School.